Next Lesson - Conditions of the Shoulder and Clavicle

 Creative commons source by Filippo Adamo [CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0)]

-Whiplash is a forceful hyper-extension, hyper-flexion injury of the cervical spine with associated ligament damage.
+Whiplash is a forceful hyperextension and hyperflexion injury of the cervical spine with associated ligament damage.
 It is commonly caused by a rapid deceleration for example in a car crash.
 It presents with neck pain and can cause spinal cord injury, shoulder pain and lower back pain additionally.
-Whiplash usually self-resolves but it is advised to keep the neck mobile, continue with normal activities and to take over the counter painkillers.
+Whiplash usually self-resolves.
+In uncomplicated cases, patients are advised to keep the neck mobile, continue with normal activities and use over the counter painkillers once serious injury has been excluded.

 Diagram - The pathophysiology behind whiplash injury